m-viehl/lunar-cave/README.md

 Build the container with:
 `sudo docker build -t lunarcave .`

+And then run it:
+`sudo docker run -v lunarcavedata:/data --init --name lunarcave -p 3000:3000 lunarcave`

 In the docker volume, backend state (current seed and highscores) is written to `/data`.
 You may mount this directory as a docker volume.
-(E.g. create a named volume: `sudo docker volume create lunarcavedata`)

-And then run it:
-`sudo docker run -v lunarcavedata:/data --init --name lunarcave -p 3000:3000 lunarcave`
+This is automated with the docker compose file (adjust ports/networks accordingly).
+The image will be built automatically: `docker compose up --build -d`.
+(`--build` forces a rebuild, required to update with code changes.)

 ----------------